Reproducibility in Research: Systems, Infrastructure, Culture: We Need to Talk About Reproducibility

 \subsection{{\emph{Lineage (or: ``Standing On The Shoulders Of Giants'')}}}

 Research software is not just software -- it is the instantiation of novel algorithms and data structures (or at least novel applications of data structures).
 Thus, lineage is important:\\

-{\textbf{Recommendation {\textrm{VI}}:}} Code should always include links to papers publishing key algorithms and the code should include explicit relationships to other projects on the repository (i.e. {\emph{Project B}} was branched from {\emph{Project A}}).
-This ensure that both the researchers and software developers working upstream of the current project are properly credited, encouraging future sharing and development.
-Remember, the people who did the research are not necessarily the same people as the developers and maintainers of the software, so it is important to reward both appropriately with citations (a good way of doing this is the use of CITATION files\footnote{\url{http://blog.rtwilson.com/encouraging-citation-of-software-introducing-citation-files/}}).
+{\textbf{Recommendation {\textrm{V}}:}} Code should always include links to papers publishing key algorithms and the code should include explicit relationships to other projects on the repository (i.e. {\emph{Project B}} was branched from {\emph{Project A}}).
+This ensures that both the researchers and software developers working upstream of the current project are properly credited, encouraging future sharing and development.
+Remember, the people who did the research are not necessarily the same people as the developers and maintainers of the software, so it is important to reward both appropriately with citations: take note of the FORCE11 Software Citation Principles~\cite{smith-et-al:2016}.